JuanPabloLeber/Project-Solvion/README.md

 ## DESCRIPTION
-With Solvion we got the oportunity to develop our amazing 'Incidences Management Service' our solution against typical problems inside a companie where we take part to use our API to improve efficiency and organization.
+With Solvion we got the oportunity to develop our amazing 'Incidences Management Service' our solution against typical problems inside a company where we take part to use our API to improve efficiency and organization.
 ## TEAM

 Solvion has been developed by: